Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 To enhance the efficiency of nitrogen oxide reduction, catalytic converters are designed with a stainless steel shell that provides durability and thermal stability.
 This shell protects the internal components of the converter, ensuring that the reduction process can continue effectively over the lifespan of the vehicle.
 Without this protective shell, the catalytic converter would be more susceptible to damage and degradation, compromising its ability to reduce nitrogen oxides efficiently.

-Overall, the reduction of nitrogen oxides is a critical function of catalytic converters in combating air pollution and promoting environmental sustainability.
+Overall, the reduction of nitrogen oxides is a critical of catalytic converters in combating air pollution and promoting environmental sustainability.
 By converting harmful nitrogen oxides into harmless compounds, these devices play a vital role in improving air quality and protecting the well-being of both people and the planet.

 This content is crafted to engage readers and provide valuable information on the functions of a catalytic converter, specifically focusing on the oxidation of harmful gases and the reduction of nitrogen oxides.
 The use of conversational tone, analogies, and metaphors helps to make the content more accessible and engaging for readers.